microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/st-b-l072z-lrwan1-discovery-kit.md

 Now you need to grab the binary and upload to the device.

-- Browse to `< filepath to your project folder> /Projects/Multi/Applications/LoRa/End_Node/SW4STM32/B-L072Z-LRWAN1/mlm32l07x01/Debug/` where the `< filepath to your project folder>` value is the location of your project on disk.
+- Browse to `< filepath to your project directory> /Projects/Multi/Applications/LoRa/End_Node/SW4STM32/B-L072Z-LRWAN1/mlm32l07x01/Debug/` where the `< filepath to your project directory>` value is the location of your project on disk.
 - Find the `mlm32l07x01.bin` file and Copy/Paste or Drag & Drop it into the `DIS_L072Z` devic listed in your operating systems file explorer
 - The device led will flash green & red while the device is being programmed and will remain solid green when complete.

+Congratulations the device is now running the code that you compiled.
+Next we'll check the Senet dashboard to see actual LoRaWAN traffic being collected from your device.

 ### Confirm the Device it Transmitting to Senet

 Log into the Senet Portal and click on your registered B-L072Z device.
-If the device is transmitting properly then you should see data in the Senet device portal.
+If the device is transmitting properly then you should see data in the Senet device portal in a few minutes.

-### Hack the Device Code

-In Project Explorer > Browse to `mlm32l07x01\Projects\End_Node` and expand the folder
+If you're not seeing any data after a few minutes then:

+- Confirm you properly configured the code with the proper values
+- Ensure the code compiled without any Errors
+- Copy the `.bin` file to the device again using steps in `Programming the Device` section
+- Ensure that you are withing range of a Senet LoRaWAN Gateway or in an area within Senet Outdoor coverage check the [coverage map here](http://www.senetco.com/coverage/)

+## Integrating Mircoshare.io into the Senet Platform

+### Coming Soon